Choose another country:

 Lastly, we'll show you live listings of actual Macs for sale on eBay that you can buy.
 Our proprietary searching technology shows you only the Macs you are looking for rather than having to search through pages of eBay listings to find what you want.
 So this site will help you research, choose and finally buy the Mac that is right for you.

 Super-fast desktop Mac for professional use.
-The fastest Mac available, highly expandable - the workstation of choice for graphic designers and other high-end users.
-Currently available in Quad-Core or 8-Core versions from around £1,900 to £2,500 for a new one (note: this does not include a display).
-Secondhand Mac Pros tend to go for around £1,000 to £1,200 on eBay for the earlier models.
+This is the fastest Mac available, highly expandable - the workstation of choice for graphic designers and other high-end users.
+Currently available in Quad-Core or 6-Core versions from around £2,500 to £3,500 for a new one (note: this does not include a display).
+Second hand Mac Pros tend to go for around £1,000 to £1,200 on eBay for the earlier models.
+The newer mac pro is supposedly twice as fast as its predecessors, with a bigger, flash memory and improved graphics capability.
 This is the only current Mac where you can add PCI expansion cards.
 Expandability and ultimate performance are the main reasons for choosing a Mac Pro.

 Excellent value machine for less intensive professional or home use.
 The best buy for most people unless you need ultimate performance or expandability, the iMac is capable of running even high-end professional applications adequately for the majority of people.
 Many professional web designers and graphic designers choose an iMac for it's low cost and neat, space-saving all in one design.
 Even though it isn't as fast as a Mac Pro, for most people it's fast enough and it's around half the price.
 Currently available with 20 inch or 24 inch displays, a new one will cost from £950 to £1,800 depending upon the specification.
 On eBay, used iMacs go for around £450 for a recent model right down to about £35 for an older one.